edman007/chiton/README.md

 It is recommended to use a binary package for your distribition.
 Then start it with `systemctl enable chiton` (on a systemd based system) or executing `/etc/rc.d/rc.chiton start` on a SysV based system (like Slackware).

 If you would like to build from source, it is recommended to run the packaging script in the packaging directory to generate a binary for your distribution.
 If you downloaded this via git you will need to run `./autogen.sh` first.
+Note, when building from git node-license-checker is a build time dependency

 For debian that would look something like this: